CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-passages.md

 ### Specimen of the Ordinary Style: Introductory Remarks, Callendar

+All text from https://orthic.shorthand.fun/manual , typed or transcribed by Jeremy W Sherman.
+Jeremy added reference numbers and comments to some passages.

 The present system is an adaptation of the alphabet and principles of Cursive Shorthand to the common orthography.

 Two and a half years’ experience in teaching Cursive has convinced me that the difficulties which beginners find in learning to spell correctly by sound are much greater than I had previously imagined; and that it is unadvisable to attempt to introduce a phonetic system of shorthand at an early stage in education.